- Elgar original reference

 Chapter 21: The Role of Risk Management Frameworks and Certification Bodies

-Thorsten Weidl, Gerhard Klein and Rolf Zöllner 21.1 INTRODUCTION An increasing number of products with claimed or actual nano-properties are being launched on the market.
+21 The role of risk management frameworks and certification bodies Thorsten Weidl, Gerhard Klein and Rolf Zöllner 21.1 INTRODUCTION An increasing number of products with claimed or actual nano-properties are being launched on the market.
 Irrespective of whether these properties are highlighted in advertising or hushed up for marketing reasons, the fundamental question is whether and to what extent such products and their production processes can or should be certified.
 The discussion surrounding this topic also reflects the underlying assessment of nanotechnology risks.
 ‘The role of risk management and its certification for nanotechnology as a European certification organization views it’ could have also been an appropriate title for this chapter.
 The authors are responsible for developing services in nanotechnology at TÜV SÜD, which is one of the world’s leading technical consultant and certification bodies, with a German and European focus.
 Their responsibilities include the risk management system CENARIOS® as well as developing a certification standard for product certification.
 They provide an objective overview and admittedly give a particular perspective on the subject risk management framework and certification not every reader will agree with.
 Indeed, the sometimes provocative statements reflect the point of view of a European certification organization and member of standardization committees whose genuine duty is not only to influence decision-making in this direction but also associates reflections and attitudes.
 To address these issues, this chapter first takes a closer look at the concept of certification and the motivation to become certified.
-The key modules of risk management in nanotechnology are explained on the basis of...
+The key modules of...